Overtime is an American Singer/Songwriter from Montana who’s known for his hard-working country, rock and rap style of music.

 SYNOPSIS:

-Born into a blue-collar family in God’s Country, Montana, Overtime grew up with a 2-family life after the divorce of his parents when he was 3.
-In Montana you’re born tough with long winters and a sense of survival.
-In recent years, many have become fans of Overtime and his blue collar, outlaw style Hip Hop x Rock x Country styled music.
-His most successful songs to date include "Hunger In My Stomach", "Divided We Fall", "Next To Me", "County Line" and "The Foundation".
-Overtime has charted in multiple positions on Billboard with multiple albums and has headlined over 20 U.S. Tours independently while never signing a traditional record deal.
+Born into a blue-collar family in God’s Country, Overtime grew up tough through a rugged Montana lifestyle.
+In the Rocky Mountains you’re born into long winters and a sense of survival.
+In recent years, many have become fans of Overtime and his outlaw style of Hip Hop x Rock x Country music.
+His most notable songs to date include "Hunger In My Stomach", "Divided We Fall", and “Next To Me”.
+Overtime has charted in multiple positions on Billboard with multiple albums and has headlined over 25 U.S. Tours independently while never signing a traditional record deal.
+As one of the most successful Montana musicians in history, Overtime is still breaking trail and navigating his own way.

 EARLY LIFE:

-As early as 16, Overtime began experimenting with drugs and alcohol to fit in and be social.
+The younger years for Overtime weren't exactly his best.
+As early as 16, Overtime began experimenting with drugs and alcohol as a way to fit in and be social.
 This would lead to the inevitable - addiction.
-It was during this time that Overtime began experimenting with “freestyle rap”.
-At 20 years old, Overtime made the decision to put down the drugs and begin creating music.
+It was during this time that Overtime began experimenting with “freestyle rap” and poetry.
+Through multiple attempts at rehabilitation and many hard looks in the mirror, Overtime put down the drugs and began creating music.
 His early style was much what you’d expect from a “rapper” starting out that’d been influenced by mainstream urban style rap his whole life.
 Living in Montana, rap music wasn’t the prominent genre of choice by most so this came with a lot of scrutiny.
 In 2006, Overtime released his first album while working as a painter and toured around Montana performing on any stage he could - often paying promoters to get stage time.
-It soon became obvious to him that the record industry wasn’t looking to sign any “rappers” from Montana, so he began studying the industry and how it worked.
-Overtime didn’t have any money at that time so rather than seeking the services of different professionals to handle things like booking concerts or building a brand, he learned each role and applied them himself.
+It soon became obvious that the record industry wasn’t looking to sign any “rappers” from Montana so he began studying the industry and how it worked.
+Overtime didn’t have any money at that time so rather than seeking the services of different professionals to handle things like booking concerts or building a brand, he learned each role himself.

 As time goes by we continue to hear more country and rock infused into Overtime’s music.
-There isn’t one singular genre you could place him in so he just calls it “Country, Rock and Rap”.
-He brings Montana everywhere he goes and leads his people with his hard-working blue collar values.
+There isn’t one singular genre you could place him in so he just calls it “Country Rock and Rap”.
+Montana is in him everywhere he goes and leads his people with his hard-working blue collar values with a message of hope and triumph.

 If you’ve never seen Overtime perform with his band The Blue Collar Soldiers Band, you've been missing out!